frigus02/RESTer/README.md

 * save favorite requests and organize them in collections.
 * view a history of your requests, which includes the full request and response.

+The add-on supports the following goodies:

+* Create and save your authorization headers with Basic or OAuth2 authentication.
+* Use shortcuts for the frequently used actions (try pressing "?" to see the available shortcuts for the current context).

 ## Develop

 ### Dependencies